 However, you’ll need to purchase a separate business insurance policy for additional liability and equipment protection.
 A standalone policy may also be necessary if you operate in a business with many customers or additional risks.

 It’s also possible to add identity theft protection to your homeowners policy.
 Your basic home insurance may only cover the theft of physical items and not your personal information.

 Identity fraud protection can cover these expenses:

 - Replacement of government-issued IDs

 - Travel expenses

 - Attorney fees

 If you run a home business, cyber insurance can protect you in the event of a data breach or other cyber crime.
 Your benefits can pay for restoration and recovery services to make your devices safe and function properly again.

 An umbrella policy provides protection beyond your liability coverage limit.
 It can offer liability coverage for legal defense costs, property damage, and even claims like libel and slander.

-It only takes a few minutes to request a free homeowners insurance quote with Credible (powered by Young Alfred).
-You can easily compare rates and coverages from several insurance carriers from your area.
+It only takes a few minutes to request a free homeowners insurance quote with Credible Insurance.
+You can easily compare home insurance quotes and coverages from several insurance carriers from your area.